 Is your current unit the correct size for your home?
 Are you using nothing more than a portable unit to cool yourself?
 An AC update isn't just a service that involves upgrading your current equipment with something of the same style.
 It's also an opportunity to consider if your cooling needs are being met with the type of unit you're using.
 If your current cooling technology is insufficient—or poorly matched to your home—you'll be happier with an upgrade that meets all your needs.

-Air conditioning costs are often a costly regular expense in Dallas, but it's possible to reduce those bills if you've got an older AC system ripe for replacement.
-Newer, energy efficient air conditioning will use less energy to provide more effective temperature control.
+Air conditioning costs are often a regular expense in Dallas, but it's possible to reduce those bills if you've got an older AC system ripe for replacement.
+Newer, energy-efficient air conditioning systems use less energy to provide more effective temperature control.
 That increased efficiency means your cool comfort will come at a reduced cost.

 Say Goodbye to Your Old AC System—and Hello to Cool Comfort in Dallas